 How to Prepare Wakame

-The friendly proprietors of family-owned Nikka Japanese Market in Santa Barbara, California tell me its best to soak fresh wakame for around a half an hour before using, to reduce the saltiness.
-Browner varieties have a stronger flavor, while the greener seaweeds and sea vegetables are more mild.
+The friendly proprietors of family-owned Nikka Japanese Market in Santa Barbara, California tell me its best to soak fresh wakame for around half an hour before using, to reduce the saltiness.
+Browner varieties have a stronger flavor, while the greener seaweeds and sea vegetables are milder.

 Recipes Using Wakame Seaweed